Email FacebookTwitterMenu burgerClose thin

 Mutual funds and stocks offer two pathways for an investor to purchase securities.
 They share some similarities.
 You can purchase either of these publicly traded assets through similar means.
 But while both require research and come with their share of risks and rewards, they are significantly different.

 A mutual fund is a collection of securities bundled together and traded as one purchase.
 These grouped-together securities may be individual stocks, bonds or other assets.
 Multiple investors pool their money to invest in these funds handled by professional money managers.
-They, in turn, allocate the collected investments that generate an income or capital gains for the investors.
+They, in turn, allocate the collected investments that generate income or capital gains for the investors.
 Each one functions according to designated objectives and planned structure.
 Ultimately, investing in a mutual fund means purchasing a portion of one larger and diversified portfolio.

 In contrast, stocks are simpler.
 A company sells a share of ownership to investors, the value of which fluctuates.
 Market influences and company finances and operations contribute to the overall price for a specific stock.
 Sometimes companies pay out a portion of earnings to shareholders in the form of dividends.
 The investor can then use these to reinvest or cash them.